codepath/android_guides/Sending-and-Receiving-Data-with-Sockets.md

 # Overview

 Network sockets are the endpoints of internet connections between devices.
 Basically we need two types of sockets to handle the connection - client and server.
 The main difference between them is that a server socket is listening for incoming connection requests.
 In this snippet I will try to show you a simple connection between an Android client device and a Java server app over a local network.
+(Warning: Using AsyncTask might not be the most modern way to do that!)

 ## Android client